 Saskatchewan Employment Standards: For current employees, payroll records must be kept for the most recent 5 years.
 After an employee leaves a job, the employee’s payroll records must be kept for an additional 2 years.

-Canada Labour Code: In workplaces under the jurisdiction of Federal Labour Standards, payroll and employment records must be stored for at least 3 years.
+Canada Labour Code: In workplaces under the jurisdiction of federal labour standards, employment and payroll records for each employee must be kept for at least 36 months.
+When employment ends, you must keep the employee’s records for another 36 months.

 Tips to improve your record retention: